flokapi/dockup/README.md

 The nginx reverse proxy used by Dockup is also installed as Dockup package.
-This makes it convenient to configure and update the reverse proxy, for example to configure https on your server.
+This makes it convenient to configure and update the reverse proxy, for example to configure HTTPS on your server.